markfinger/webpack-build/README.md

 Caching
 -------

-When a request comes in and the compilation output has been cached from a previous build, the modified times of the config file and the file dependencies are compared against the compilation's start time.
-If the modified times are later than the cached compilation's start time - or any errors are encountered - the cached output is ignored and the wrapper waits for webpack to recompile.
+When a request comes in and the cache has a record matching a particular config file, the cached data is compared against the current timestamps on both the config file and the source files.
+If the file system reports more recent timestamps than the cached data, the wrapper waits for webpack to recompile.

-Caches are updated whenever a compilation process completes.
-Watchers will updated the cache whenever a background compilation has completed.
+Whenever a compiler successfully builds (either in the foreground or background), the cache is updated with the output from the build process.